-DONAN notes that the airworthiness of the eBee has already been demonstrated for different projects in the United States, involving state/federal agencies or universities (among others the New Mexico State University: https://newscenter.nmsu.edu/Articles/view/10208/nmsu-uas-flight-test-center-conducts-ebee-airworthiness-assessment, and the USACE New Orleans, who coordinated with the Department of Army and the FAA to obtain all authorizations required in order to operate the eBee UAS).
+AeroView notes that the airworthiness of the eBee has already been demonstrated for different projects in the United States, involving state/federal agencies or universities (among others the New Mexico State University: https://newscenter.nmsu.edu/Articles/view/10208/nmsu-uas-flight-test-center-conducts-ebee-airworthiness-assessment, and the USACE New Orleans, who coordinated with the Department of Army and the FAA to obtain all authorizations required in order to operate the eBee UAS).
+Moreover the eBee already received 15 Exemptions from the FAA.

-Moreover, SenseFly obtained flight approvals for the eBee (delivered by national civil aviation authorities) in many countries, among others:
+SenseFly also obtained flight approvals for the eBee (delivered by national civil aviation authorities) in many countries, among others:

-- Switzerland (flight approval for VLOS operations) - Canada (flight approval for VLOS operations) - Australia (flight approval for VLOS operations) - France (flight approval for Extended-VLOS operations) - Germany (flight approval for VLOS operations) - United Kingdom (flight approval for VLOS operations) - Norway (flight approval for VLOS operations) - Sweden (flight approval for VLOS operations) - Denmark (flight approval for VLOS operations)
+- Switzerland (flight approval for VLOS operations) - Canada (flight approval for VLOS operations) - Australia (flight approval for VLOS operations) - France (flight approval for Extended-VLOS operations) - Germany (flight approval for VLOS operations) - United Kingdom (flight approval for VLOS operations)

+- Norway (flight approval for VLOS operations) - Sweden (flight approval for VLOS operations) - Denmark (flight approval for VLOS operations)